nuvla/documentation/docs/docs/nuvla/advanced-usage/with-devices.md

 && docker run --cap-add=SYS_ADMIN --device /dev/fuse --rm --name $${CONT_NAME} your_repo/your_image
 ```

-In some cases if [apparmor](https://en.wikipedia.org/wiki/AppArmor) on the host
+In some cases, if [apparmor](https://en.wikipedia.org/wiki/AppArmor) on the host
 node is configured too strictly, you might need to use `--privileged` flag:

 ```